fniessink/toisto/docs/software.md

 ## Topics

 Built-in topics are located in `src/topics` in the form of JSON files.
+Users can specify which built-in topics to practice using the `-T/--topic` command-line option. `toisto practice --help` shows the available built-in topics.

 Users can also create their own topic files as long as it complies with the description below and pass them to Toisto using the `-f/--topic-file` command-line option.

 ## Concepts and labels